lRomul/sensorium/README.md

 The competition introduced a temporal component using dynamic stimuli (videos) instead of static stimuli (images) used in Sensorium 2022, making the task more challenging.

 The primary metric of the competition was a single trial correlation.
-You can read about the metric, the data, and the task in the [competition paper](https://arxiv.org/abs/2305.19654) [1].
+You can read about the metric, the data, and the task in the competition paper [^1].
 It is important to note that additional data for five mice was introduced during the competition, which doubled the dataset's size ([old](https://gin.g-node.org/pollytur/Sensorium2023Data) and [new](https://gin.g-node.org/pollytur/sensorium_2023_dataset) data).

 ## Solution